dunn-cwu/CS471_proj5/readme.md

 --------

-To run both all three search algorithms, open a terminal and execute the following command:
+To run all three flow shop problems for all 120 data sets, open a terminal and execute the following command:

 ```